drj11/pypng/README.txt

 from your Python programs.

 Alternatively, you can copy code/png.py wherever you like.
 It's intended that you can copy png.py into your application and distribute it.
-Thw following "curl" command should copy the latest version into your current directory:
+The following "curl" command should copy the latest version into your current directory: